oneclickvirt/oneclickvirt.github.io/docs/en_US/guide/docker_custom.md

 **Host machine should have a minimum configuration of 1 core, 2GB RAM, and 15GB storage, else starting the setup might lead to host machine freezing.**

+Ubuntu is recommended for hosting, Debian may cause white screen on Android.

 Newer Android versions occupy more resources.
 The above configuration requirements are for the minimum version of Android.
 (Personally tested with the tag "12.0.0-latest", higher versions resulted in a blank screen.
 Test which version works for you.)

 **Setup:**